Start typing, then use the up and down arrows to select an option from the list

 Your aquarium’s environment

-When you first set up your aquarium, you’ll need to encourage the growth of these beneficial bacteria.
-The process, called cycling, can take 4 to 6 weeks.
+When you first set up your aquarium, you’ll need to encourage the growth of these good bacteria.
+The process, called cycling, can take 3 to 7 weeks.
 Using bacteria starters can reduce the cycling time to 1 to 3 weeks.
 Here’s how to start:

 - Set up and fill the aquarium with water.
 Do not add fish.
-Run the aquarium filter for at least 24 hours.
+Run the aquarium filter for at least 24 hours to ensure that all equipment is functioning properly and that the ideal temperature is reached.

-- Introduce a small number of danios, gouramis or livebearers—hardy fish that aren’t as sensitive to ammonia or nitrites.
-(The number of fish will depend on the size of the aquarium; ask a PetSmart associate for advice.)
+- Introduce a few small, hardy fish such as danios or livebearers.
+The number of fish will depend on the size of the aquarium; ask a PetSmart associate for advice.

 - Over time, the beneficial bacteria should kick in and balance the chemistry in the aquarium.
 Once the water is ready, you can slowly introduce new fish.